aws-quickstart/workshop-terraform-modules/content/30_create_terraform_cloud_account/_index.md

 # Getting Started
 {{% notice note %}}
-If you have a existing terraform cloud account you can skip the registeration
+If you have a existing terraform cloud account you can skip the registration
 {{% /notice %}}